Rhode Island EBT Deposit Schedule for 2025

 Why Your EBT Deposit Might Be Late and What to Do

-Several issues can cause a delay in your EBT benefits deposit.
+Several issues can cause a delay in your EBT benefits, from simple paperwork errors to statewide system problems.

 Administrative or Eligibility Snags

-Technical problems with state computer systems can interrupt the distribution of benefits.
-Power failures, software glitches, or other data center incidents have previously paused overnight benefit runs.
-High application volumes or significant backlogs within the system can also push your deposit to a later date than expected.
+Technical problems with the state's computer systems can interfere with your benefits.
+Power failures, software glitches, or data center incidents have previously paused overnight benefit runs.
+Heavy backlogs from high application volumes can also push back the expected SNAP deposit dates until the system catches up.

 Fraud-Related Card Actions